Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"Data prompted interviews use the participant's own data to enhance understanding of their experience."
+"Data prompted interviews use the participant's own data to enhance understanding of their specific experience."

-"This method improves ecological validity by capturing data in real situations rather than retrospectives."
+"ESM improves ecological validity by collecting data in real-world situations as they occur."

 More Videos